-Liquid, solid and/or gaseous fuel combustion for electricity generation Hydrogen compression, purification, drying and cooling Electricity for relevant units Steam (where purchased) Solid, liquid and/or gaseous fuel combustion for relevant units and/or steam generation
+Hydrogen compression, Electricity for relevant units Steam (where purchased)

+purification, drying and Solid, liquid and/or gaseous

+cooling fuel combustion for relevant

+units and/or steam

+generation

-A.4.
-Allocation for the electrolysis pathway
+1 Allocation for the electrolysis pathway

-Electrolysis system can be analysed as a single module (see Figure 4) with one coproduct, oxygen that can be readily handled using prioritised coproduct management strategies (see Section 6.3.3.4). (i.e. system expansion).
+Electrolysis system can be analysed as a single module (see Figure 3) with one co-product, oxygen that can be readily handled using prioritised coproduct management strategies (see Section 6.3.3.4). (i.e. system expansion).
 Energy allocation is not appropriate for this co-product, as oxygen does not have an energy content and zero emissions would be allocated to it using this method.
-Therefore the use of system expansion is recommended for this co-product.
+Therefore, the use of system expansion is recommended for this co-product.
 Cryogenic distillation system is suggested as a substitute system for producing oxygen (the most common process for producing oxygen).
 This system separates air into oxygen, nitrogen and argon.
 Emissions associated with the oxygen product stream can be estimated referring to the air separation model established within the Ecoinvent life cycle database.
 These emissions may then be readily removed from the inventory if oxygen is sold to the market.